Virtual Reality

 • Search for HandGrabInteractor in the Project window → drag and drop the prefab into the HandInteractor GameObject of both LeftHand and RightHand GameObjects → rename them as HandGrabInteractorLeft and HandGrabInteractorRight respectively.

-There are two types, one is Pinch and the other is Palm.
+💡Note: The Support Grab Types parameter of the Hand Grab Interactor component attached to the HandGrabInteractorLeft prefab and HandGrabInteractorRight prefab determines how the GameObject can be interacted with.
+Basically, there are of two types, one is Pinch and the other is Palm.
 When Pinch is selected you can grab the object with the pinching action of your thumb with any of the other fingers.
 When the palm is selected you can grab the object by making a fist.

 3. Adding Interactable